 The Origins and Significance

-Also known as the Gedächtniskirche in German, the Kaiser Wilhelm Memorial Church was built in the late 19th century as a memorial to Kaiser Wilhelm I. The church stood as a symbol of the Protestant Church of Prussia, preserving the memory of the first German Emperor who played a pivotal role in the unification of Germany.
+Specifications Known in German as Gedächtniskirche, the Kaiser Wilhelm Memorial Church was constructed at the end of the nineteenth century to honour Kaiser Wilhelm I. The church served as a preaching place for the Protestant Church of Prussia and represented the memory of the first German Emperor to contribute to the unification of the country.

 The Church’s Architecture